q8e4/Forecasting-Hourly-Energy-Consumption-using-ARH-1-/.ipynb_checkpoints/README-checkpoint.md

 ## Acknowledgements

-* Amantay Nurlanuly, third-year Economics student for carrying out an experiment.
+* Special thanks to Amantay Nurlanuly, third-year Economics student for carrying out an experiment in section 5.
 * **Nixtla** for *NeuralForecast* and *TimeGPT* APIs.